Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/freeipa.rst

 Server setup
 ------------

-This guide assumes you're running Ubuntu server 16:04 but should work for most major linux distributions.
+This guide assumes you are running Ubuntu server 16:04 but should work for most major linux distributions.

 Prerequisites
 ^^^^^^^^^^^^^

 Choose a domain to use for your deployment.
-It's important that you have control over it.
+It is important that you have control over it.
 Never use an example domain or a top domain which does not exist, it will only cause problems later on.
-It's okay to use a subdomain which is not public though.
+It is okay to use a subdomain which is not public though.

 .. warning::

-    It's recommended to use a dedicated host or VM (not docker) for running FreeIPA, with a dedicated IPv4 address.
+    It is recommended to use a dedicated host or VM (not docker) for running FreeIPA, with a dedicated IPv4 address.
 FreeIPA server integrates into a lot of services on the host and running other services on the same host will eventually cause problems.

-It's important that the server has a fully qualified domain name.
+It is important that the server has a fully qualified domain name.
 You can either set the hostname when you create the server or set it from the command line after the server is created, using the hostname command: